wapmorgan/Threadable/README.md

 ## What is a Worker?
 **Worker** - is a basic class for any worker.
 It is composed of two substances (physically, stored in one class, but providing different functionalities):

-1. A `Worker` - a separate thread running main worker code.
+1. A `Worker` - a separate thread, running main worker code.
 2. A `Worker` - manipulation manager for the first item.

 ### How to create your Worker